asnganje/TDD/README.md

 # TDD

-> This project is about implemeting a with some methods, but you will do it by doing test-driven development (TDD). be used for database related projects at Microverse.
+> This project is about implemeting a class with some methods and it entails the use of test-driven development (TDD).

 ## Getting Started